AstronomerAmber/ML_prep/ML_phonescreen_Qs.md

 Q: What is ensemble learning?

 A: Ensemble techniques use a combination of learning algorithms to optimize better predictive performance.
 And they typically reduce overfitting in models.
+Ensembling techniques are further classified into Bagging and Boosting.

 Q: What is the difference between bagging and boosting?

 A: Both are ensemble models that use random sampling to reduce variance.
 Bagging models are built independently and better solves the problem of overfitting.
 Boosting builds on top of old models to create models with less bias, also weights the better performing examples higher, but may overfit.

+Q: How do you go from a decision tree to a random forest?
+To a Gradient Boosted Tree?

+A: Bagging takes many uncorrelated learners to make a final model and it reduces error by reducing variance.
+Example of bagging ensemble are Random Forest models.

+Boosting is an ensemble technique in which the predictors are not made independently, but sequentially in order to learn from the mistakes of the previous predictors.
+Gradient Boosted Trees are an example of boosting algorithm.

 Q: Describe a hash table.

-A: A hash table is a data structure that produces an associative array.
+A: A hash table is a data structure like a dictionary in python.
 A key is mapped to certain values through the use of a hash function.
 They are often used for tasks such as database indexing.

 Q: How do you deal with imbalanced data?